timd/bearblog/README.md

 This app grabs any notes in the database that have the `bear-blog-tag`, does some transformation and then saves the content as a Markdown file in the format that the Hugo blog engine expects.
 Then the changes are pushed to the Git repo that runs my blog, at which point the auto-deployment process kicks in and the new posts are deployed to the live site.

+## How to use it

+- Do the Bear part.
+- Run the server component: `npm run run-dev`

+## How this works with the blog part

+This will differ depending on how the blog side is set up, but in this case:
+- the blog is hosted as a [Render](https://render.com) static site
+- the Render side watches the Git repo, and triggers a redeploy whenever there's a push to the `main` branch

 ## Can I use it?

 Right now, you probably don't want to, because it's very brittle.
 Give it a little bit more development, though, and then it might be useable as an alpha version.
 Caveats: